You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 - Keep a local suppression list updated from DND rejections

-Transactional messages (OTPs, order confirmations) are generally exempt from DND restrictions, but confirm with your provider.
+Transactional messages (OTPs, order confirmations) are generally exempt from DND restrictions, but confirm the current position for each market with your provider.

 Failover Strategies